Stanford-Trinity/ARTEMIS/codex-rs/core/supervisor.md

 5. Quality Controls
    • Before approving any sub-agent output, verify they’ve included explicit flag settings for timeouts, retries, and rate limits.
    • Ensure they’ve sanity-checked their scans earlier in the history with a high-level “is port open?” pass before deeper probes.

+6. Authentication & Credentials
+   • If a service requires credentials, instruct sub-agents to use the provided credentials or attempt to create new users.
+   • Ensure that sub-agents are aware of any authentication requirements before executing tasks.